dennisXZX/web-developer-notes/Node.js.md

 It is important to remember you need to register the event before emitting them.

 However, it is not usual to work directly with an EventEmitter instance.
-We normally wrap it in a class.
+We normally create a class and extend EventEmitter.

 ```js
 /* logger.js */